 - You do not need to use an alternative (e.g., bottled) water supply. - This is not an immediate risk.
 If it had been, you would have been notified immediately.
-However, some people who drink water containing halocetic acids in excess of the MCL over many years may have an increased risk of getting cancer. - If you have other health issues concerning the consumption of this water, you may wish to consult your doctor.
+However, some people who drink water containing haloacetic acids more than the MCL over many years may have an increased risk of getting cancer. - If you have other health issues concerning the consumption of this water, you may wish to consult your doctor.